 Transformational Systemic Therapy (TST) training programs (Levels I, II and III) are for practicing counsellors, therapists, psychologists, psychiatrists, family physicians, nurses, clergy, instructors of family studies and family therapy, child care workers and graduate students in the above fields who are presently working with clients.
 The focus of the programs is on facilitating transformational change through Virginia Satir's Growth Model.
 The approach is applicable to working with individuals, couples and families.

-For program information and general inquiries contact Cindi Mueller at our Surrey, BC office.
+For program information and general inquiries contact Cindi Mueller at our Langley, BC office.

 A unique model